AriFordsham/GHCWiki/records/overloaded-record-fields/simple.md

 by standard Haskell records, but it is not supported by most other proposals, including ones that generate lenses.

+**RAE:** But this doesn't allow a record update to affect potentially more than one constructor.
+Currently, if multiple constructors of one type include the same field name, you can update all constructors.
+Given that this change is not backward compatible, what's the migration strategy? **End RAE**

 ### Selectors